 I actually booked this as a complete surprise for Nik.
 We visited between Christmas and New Year, and he had no clue where we were going, right up until we arrived!
 It is a miracle that I kept it a secret!
 I usually get far too excited and spill the beans.
 I shocked myself by keeping it under wraps, but it was so lovely to surprise him with this!
 He has always wanted to stay in a castle.
 Yayyy me!

 If you have never been to Hever Castle, in the Kent countryside, you need to add it to your list.
-I won’t go into too much detail about the castle here, I will save that for another post.
-You will be here all day reading otherwise!
+You can read my post all about the castle and our day at the childhood home of Anne Boleyn if you want the details.
 What I must tell you though, is that Hever Castle is special.
-The childhood home of Anne Boleyn, it has history and stories seeping out of its walls!
+As the childhood home of Anne Boleyn, it has history and stories seeping out of its walls!
 King Henry VIII visited Anne at the castle, looking to win her over.
 Unluckily for Anne, he succeeded in that particular quest….

 A Hever Castle stay